FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 Next, make sure you enable your license as [outlined here](/docs/v1/tech/reactor).

 Create an API key by navigating to the *Settings* tab and then to *API Keys*.
-At a miniumum configure the following permission: `DELETE` on the `/api/user` endpoint.
+At a minimum configure the following permission: `DELETE` on the `/api/user` endpoint.
 Record the API key for later use.

 ## Configure breached password detection